kobits420/Symmetra/README.md

 ## Features

-- **Beautiful rendered output** - See actual mathematical notation, not LaTeX code!
 - Real-time conversion from structured text to LaTeX as you type
 - Toggle between rendered view and LaTeX code with one click
 - Split-pane editor inspired by Sublime Text